microsoft/WhatTheHack/xxx-CosmicTroubleshooting/Coach/Solution-02.md

                     "databaseName": "wth-cosmos",
                     "collectionName": "orders",
                     "createIfNotExists": true,
-                    "connectionStringSetting": "cosmosdb-sql-oois4i4w6sp22_DOCUMENTDB",
+                    "connectionStringSetting": "<Connection string name>",
                     "partitionKey": "/type",
                     "direction": "out",
                     "type": "cosmosDB"
+                    },
+                    {
+                    "type": "cosmosDB",
+                    "name": "client",
+                    "databaseName": "wth-cosmos",
+                    "collectionName": "productsnew",
+                    "connectionStringSetting": "<Connection string name>",
+                    "direction": "inout"
                     }
                 ]
                 }
             ```
     9. We will now enable the function.
-Before doing so, please delete the `leases` collection that was already created.
+Before doing so, **please delete** the `leases` collection that was already created.
 If we don't delete this, the Change Feed trigger will only get new documents and we want to get all documents (hence the `startFromBeginning: true` property in our trigger binding).
 Once delete, enable the function.
 You should now see the two new collections (`productsnew` and `orders` getting populated with data).
 - The will need to change the queries in each page of the web application.
 A sample of what would be a correct application is included in the Coaches resources for Challenge 02 (although other potential solutions are also acceptable).
+As a suggestion, the application should be deployed in another slot.
+A sample PowerShell script to do is included in the `Challenge02` folder, named `deploy.ps1`.
 - After changes are implemented and they switch the the new collection, they should re-run the load test in Azure Load Testing and compare the new results to the former results.